-13 Edtech Application You Should Know
+13 Edtech Examples You Should Know

 Sam was skeptical of what his new online friends told him.
 Was Islam really a violent religion?
 Were "feminazis" really eroding the family?

 A sensitive middle-schooler and the protagonist of a recent Washingtonian story, he found himself caught up in a slurry of bigoted and misogynistic views that litter the online forums Reddit and 4chan.